Robert Arneson: Early life and education

-Robert Carston Arneson was born on September 4, 1930 in Benicia, California.
+Robert Carston Arneson was born on September 4, 1930, in Benicia, California.
 He graduated from Benicia High School and spent much of his early life as a cartoonist for a local paper.
-Arneson studied at California College of the Arts in Oakland, California for his BFA degree and went on to receive an MFA from Mills College in Oakland, California in 1958.
+Arneson studied at California College of the Arts in Oakland, California, for his BFA degree and went on to receive an MFA from Mills College in Oakland, California, in 1958.
 At Mills College he studied under Antonio Prieto.

 Career

 During the start of the 1960s, Arneson and several other California artists began to abandon the traditional manufacture of functional ceramic objects and instead began to make nonfunctional sculptures that made confrontational statements.
 The new movement was dubbed Funk Art, and Arneson is considered the father of the ceramic Funk movement.

 His body of work contains many self-portraits which have has been described as an "autobiography in clay".
 Doyen from 1972, in the collection of the Honolulu Museum of Art is an example of the artist's humorously caricatured self-portraits.

 Even his large Eggheads sculptures bear a self-resemblance.
 Among the last works Arneson completed before his 1992 death, five Eggheads were installed on campus at UC Davis around 1994.
 The controversial pieces continue to serve as a source of interest and discussion on the campus, even inspiring a campus blog by the same name.
-Two additional copies of Eggheads were installed in San Francisco.
+A copy of the egghead sculpturesYin & Yang was installed in San Francisco at the Embarcadero, but were removed from display in 2013.

 One of Arneson's most famous and controversial works is a bust of George Moscone, the mayor of San Francisco who was assassinated in 1978.
 Inscribed on the pedestal of the bust are words representing events in Moscone's life, including his assassination: the words "Bang Bang Bang Bang Bang", "Twinkies," and "Harvey Milk Too!" are visible on the front of the pedestal.